 In 2010, IR-Tech was the support contractor for Global Combat Support System -Marine Corps training, which required the development, delivery, and maintenance of 34 courses, as well as hundreds of system simulations and training aids.
 Additionally, the training material had to stay current with enterprise systems (and government policies) that are constantly evolving.

-CEO Henry Friedman invested in top-notch eLearning tools, curriculum developers, and expert trainers to get the job done.
-The outcome of Friedman’s investments was successful.
+IR-Tech invested in top-notch eLearning tools, curriculum developers, and expert trainers to get the job done.
+The outcome of our investments was successful.
 GCSS-MC training was delivered on time and on budget to tens of thousands of Marines and civilian employees world-wide both online and / or on location using closed-network Mobile Training Suites (MTS).

 Over the years, IR-Tech’s professional training team has engineered a development and delivery process tailored specifically for government and defense customers.
 The process, dubbed Just-In-Time-Learning (or JITL), consists of IR-Tech’s talented video production crew, eLearning developers, simulation developers, and Train-The-Trainer (TTT) staff who build and deliver award-winning training products world-wide through a secure Global Content Delivery System (GCDS).